adikantawala/Eventbook/README.md

 ## Features
 * User creation and authentication
-  * Demo login included.
+  * Users can create an account or sign in with an exisiting account.
+A demo login is provided incase users do not wish to register.
 Click the "Demo Login" button on the [login page](https://event--book.herokuapp.com/#/login) to get started quickly!
   * Friendly error messages to help make the sign up and log in process seamless.

 * Event managment
   * Users can promote their events through unique event pages.
 They can create and showcase their event with an event picture and a custom description.
-  * Google Map integration in the event display to make it easy for users to see where the event is located.
+  * There is Google Map integration on the event display page to make it easy for users to see where the event is located
   * Users can delete events that they have created and those events will stop showing up on the main page

 ![EventsGif](./app/assets/images/events.gif)

 * Ticketing
-  * Users can "purchase" tickets to events for a maximum of 5 tickets
+  * Users can "purchase" tickets to events which are saved to their profile
   * Users can delete their ticket order to an event from their profile page

 ![ProfilePage](./app/assets/images/profilePage.gif)